Avi-Agarwal/JsonAI/README.md

 Users can ask questions about the uploaded JSON file.
 The conversation is stored and can be retrieved later.

-- **Endpoint**: `/json-ui/chat/{chatID}`
+- **Endpoint**: `/json-ai/chat/{chatID}`
 - **Methods**:
     - `GET`: Retrieve the current chat history between the user and JsonAI.
     - `PUT`: Send a new message to JsonAI and receive a response.
 - **Caching**:
-    - The server temporarily stores the JSON file associated with the chat in memory for quicker response times.
+    - The server temporarily stores the JSON file associated with the chat in the DB for quicker response times.
-    - If the JSON is not in memory, or if it's associated with a different chat, the server retrieves it from the bucket.
+    - If the JSON is not in the DB, or if it's associated with a different chat, the server retrieves it from S3.
 - **Error Handling**:
     - If a query cannot be answered based on the JSON file, the response will be:
         - `“I cannot answer the query using the information from the file.”`